thanathip41/tspace-mysql/README.md

 +--------------------------------------------------------------------------+
 // If you don't want to set types for every returning method such as 'findOne', 'findMany', and so on...

-import { Model , Blueprint , TSchema , TRelation , TSchemaModel } from 'tspace-mysql'
+import { Model , Blueprint , TSchema , TRelation } from 'tspace-mysql'
 import { Phone }  from '../Phone'

 const schemaUser = {